 • Lexi Matuson

-Lexi is Ascribe's Managerial Assistant.
+Lexi is Ascribe's Managing Editor.
 She is a graduate of Drexel University and is currently based in Los Angeles, CA. She began photographing concerts in 2017 and has been doing so ever since, combining it with her knowledge of video to help artists create exciting content.

 View all posts